coerll/eComma/README.txt

 5. Edit new content type > Comment settings > Display below post or comments
 6. Manage fields > Add a new text area field with unlimited values
 7. Enable ecomma commentary features for that text area field in the settings.
-8. Manage fields > Add existing field > Term reference > Autocomplete term widget.
+8. Manage fields > Add existing field > Term reference > Autocomplete term w.
 9. Select your Vocabulary from tag field settings.
 10. Configuration > Community tags: Enable community tagging for new vocabulary.
-11. Edit new content type  > Community tags settings > Select Block radio button.
+11. Edit new content type  > Community tags settings > Block.

 (Go to People > Permissions for step 12-14)
 12. Community_tags: Enable "tag content" for authenticated and anonymous users.